Hammer Nutrition’s Superior Protein Options

 BY STEVE BORN

-Many endurance athletes tend to focus on carbohydrate intake and pay little, if any, attention to protein.
+Many endurance athletes tend to focus on carbohydrate intake and pay little attention to protein.
 Part of the reason may be due to the many different types of protein available.
 It can get confusing!
 Additionally, very few endurance athletes know how much protein to consume on a daily basis.
-I’m going to help!
-Here are my answers to your questions about the type and amount of protein to consume.

-Unless you are allergic to dairy (not intolerant, allergic) or adhere to a vegetarian/vegan diet, you won’t find a better protein source for recovery and many aspects of overall health.
+Unless you are allergic to dairy (not intolerant, allergic) or adhere to a vegetarian/vegan diet, you will arguably not find a better protein source for recovery and many aspects of overall health than whey protein.
 Here are just a couple of reasons why:

 - Superiority in protein measurement standards.
-No matter what measurement of protein quality is used—Biological Value (BV), Protein Efficiency Ratio (PER), Protein Digestibility Corrected Amino Acid Score (PDCAAS), or Net Protein Utilization (NPU)—whey protein comes out on top, with whey protein isolate being the preferred form of whey protein.
+No matter what measurement of protein quality is used—Biological Value (BV), Protein Efficiency Ratio (PER) Protein Digestibility-Corrected Amino Acid Score (PDCAAS), Net Protein Utilization (NPU)—whey protein comes out on top, with whey protein isolate being the preferable form of whey protein.
 Hammer Whey Protein is 100% whey protein isolate.

 - Extraordinary immune-system boosting properties.
 Whey protein contains excellent levels of glutamic acid, cysteine, and glycine—the three amino acids required for glutathione production.
 Glutathione is considered by many experts to be the number one antioxidant of all.
 Additionally, whey contains special proteins called immunoglobulins that stimulate immune function.

-- Organic Pea Protein: An easily digested protein with an excellent amino acid profile, containing leucine, isoleucine, valine (the three branched-chain amino acids), lysine, arginine, and glutamine.
+- Organic Pea Protein: An easily digested protein with an excellent amino acid profile, containing leucine, isoleucine, valine (the three BCAAs), lysine, arginine, and glutamine.

 - Organic Sacha Inchi: Derived from the seeds of the South American Plukenetia volubilis plant, sacha inchi is considered a complete protein source because it contains all nine essential amino acids.
-It is also an effective source of the essential omega-3 and omega-6 fatty acids.
+It is also a potent source of the essential omega-3 and omega-6 fatty acids.

-- Organic Spirulina: A microscopic single-celled alga, spirulina is a complete protein source.
-It has the highest concentration of protein by weight of any food.
-Spirulina is vitamin- and mineral-dense, rich in enzymes and antioxidants such as superoxide dismutase, and a powerful source of chlorophyll (second only to chlorella) and essential fatty acids.
-Spirulina is considered a blood-building nutrient, primarily due to its polypeptide content (called phycocyanin), and it is believed to help maintain digestive system health by serving as a food/fuel source for beneficial intestinal flora.
+- Organic Spirulina: A microscopic single-celled alga, spirulina is a complete protein source and has the highest concentration of protein by weight of any food.
+Spirulina is vitamin- and mineral-dense, rich in enzymes and antioxidants such as superoxide dismutase, and a potent source of chlorophyll (second only to chlorella) and essential fatty acids.
+Spirulina is also considered a blood-building nutrient, primarily due to its polypeptide content (called phycocyanin), and is believed to help maintain digestive system health by serving as a food/fuel source for beneficial intestinal flora.